korczis/gauc.ex/README.md

-# gauc.ex
+# Gauc

-Elxir Wrapper for Gauc - Rust Wrapper for Couchbase
+Elxir Wrapper for Gauc - Rust Wrapper of Couchbase